 Ok, what is the best tip to pollute less?

-Solutions to get started without wasting: useless to run the engine at idle to warm it, start driving immediately at a moderate speed and accelerate slowly for the first five kilometres. eiver assists in this start-up phase and will reward you if you accelerate moderately and stay in “low speed – high gear.”
+Solutions to get started with a cold engine without wasting: useless to run the engine at idle to warm it, start driving immediately at a moderate speed and accelerate slowly for the first five kilometres. eiver assists in this start-up phase and will reward you if you accelerate moderately and stay in “low speed – high gear.”
 Otherwise, overconsumption in town raises up to 45% on the first kilometre, 25% on the second.
 This is also the case for particulate emissions, as catalytic converters do not work optimally when cold.

 This really is the best way to optimize first the ramp-up of the engine, then fuel consumption and finally pollution.